TOM-Platform/TOM-Server-Python/README.md

 ## Installation

 - Install `conda` ([Miniconda](https://docs.conda.io/en/latest/miniconda.html)).
 Note that some packages may not work with Anaconda.
+  - Upgrade pip, using `pip install --upgrade pip setuptools wheel`
-- Create new conda environment `tom` using `conda env create -f environment-cpu.yml` (If you have a previous environment, then update it, `conda env update --file environment-cpu.yml --prune`.
-To completely remove previous env use, `conda remove -n tom --all`)
+- Create new conda environment `tom` using `conda env create -f environment-cpu.yml`
+  - If you have a previous environment, then update it, `conda env update --file environment-cpu.yml --prune`.
+  - To completely remove previous env run, `conda remove -n tom --all`, then recreate the environment.
-  - For ARM Mac (M1-Mn chip), if the installation fails due to `pyaudio`, please follow [this](https://stackoverflow.com/questions/33513522/when-installing-pyaudio-pip-cannot-find-portaudio-h-in-usr-local-include)
+  - For ARM Mac (M1-Mn chip),
+    - If the installation fails due to `pyaudio`, please follow [this](https://stackoverflow.com/questions/33513522/when-installing-pyaudio-pip-cannot-find-portaudio-h-in-usr-local-include)
+    - If the installation fails due to `egg_info`, change the dependency `psycopg2` to `psycopg2-binary` in `environment-cpu.yml`
-  - In addition, locally, you may need to install googlemaps using ` pip install --use-pep517 googlemaps` to avoid OSError
+    - If the installation fails due to `googlemaps`, either remove it from `environment-cpu.yml` or install it separately using `pip install --use-pep517 googlemaps` after activating the `tom` environment.
 - Activate `tom` environment, `conda activate tom`
 - Download the pretrained weights for YOLOv8 from [ultralytics](https://github.com/ultralytics/ultralytics) (e.g., [yolov8n.pt](https://github.com/ultralytics/assets/releases/download/v0.0.0/yolov8n.pt)) and copy it to `Processors/Yolov8/weights` and rename it as `model.pt` (i.e., `Processors/Yolov8/weights/model.pt`)
 - Create the environment files